-The provisions of this Chapter are intended to meet the minimum design needs\demand for off-street parking under most conditions.
-Where, because of the nature of the use involved or other relevant circumstances, the parking ratio requirements of this Chapter are considered to be excessive or deficient, an exception and/or modification to these provisions may be approved in
+The provisions of this Chapter are intended to meet the minimum design needs demand for off-street parking under most conditions.
+Where, because of the nature of the use involved or other relevant circumstances, the parking ratio requirements of this Chapter are considered to be excessive or deficient, an exception and/or modification to these provisions may be approved in accordance with the following procedure, provided such exception and/or modification is consistent with the purpose and intent of this Chapter and the Dana Point Harbor Revitalization Plan:

-- Exceptions to or modifications of the off-street parking regulations may be permitted subject to the approval of a Coastal Development Permit. - 2.
+- 1. Exceptions to or modifications of the off-street parking regulations may be permitted subject to the approval of a Coastal Development Permit. - 2.
 Any Coastal Development Permit that includes a request for an exception to or modification of off-street parking requirements based on joint-use or shared parking considerations shall be processed with a revised Traffic Management Plan or Detailed Parking Management Plan-amendment.
 The burden of proof shall be on the project proponent to establish that the exception to, or modification of the parking standard will not adversely impact the availability of public parking for the affected area of the Harbor. - 3.
-Variations in seasonal scheduling and passenger ridership patterns shall be taken into consideration along with the vessels maximum passenger capacity for sport fishing, charter boat concessions and passenger ferries in determining the appropriate parking requirements as part of a Parking Management Plan. - 4.
-Any Coastal Development Permit proposing to establish an exception to or modification of off-street parking requirements shall require a public hearing, with public notification before the City of Dana Point Planning Commission.
+Variations in seasonal scheduling and passenger ridership patterns shall be taken into consideration along with the vessels maximum passenger capacity for sport fishing, charter boat concessions and passenger ferries in determining the appropriate parking requirements as part of a Parking Management Plan. - Any Coastal Development Permit proposing to establish an exception to or modification of off-street parking requirements shall require a public hearing, with public notification before the City of Dana Point Planning Commission.